Ventiv-Technology/DockerManager/readme.md

 3. Prepare your configuration, generally in the 'config' directory.
 There is a sample config located in sample-config.
 4. When running DockerManagerApplication.groovy, be sure to add your authentication from a spring profile.
 This will auto-load any properties from config/application-<profileName>.yml.
 E.g. `--spring.profiles.active=ldap` will load config/application-ldap.yml
+   Please Note, Default security is to accept ANY user / password.

 ## Docker Configuration Model